 Forming a land trust is a no-brainer for the savvy real estate investor.
 It helps keep the ownership of the property private and consequently insulates you from litigation.
-With a land trust in place, the land title office is not able to disclose who owns the property.
-This comes in handy when you’re threatened with a lawsuit as you’ll see below.
+With a land trust asset protection strategy in place, the land title office is not able to disclose who owns the property.
+This comes in handy when you’re threatened with a lawsuit (as you’ll see below).
 When used in conjunction with an LLC, a land trust provides invaluable asset protection advantages.

 If one of them is broken, then it becomes increasingly hard to sue.
 This is where the land trust comes in.
 It gives you personal anonymity and makes recovery a nightmare for would-be litigants.
 On its own, a land trust is not a fool-proof asset protection strategy, but it does help erect one more hurdle on the litigant’s path.
 The more hurdles you have, the harder it is for them to access your hard-earned property.

-I can tell you for free that no attorney worth his salt is going to go into the wild goose chase involved in suing someone they do not know.
+No attorney worth his salt is going to go into the wild goose chase involved in suing someone they do not know.
 After all, they need to determine whether you are indeed worth pursuing in court.
-Get in touch with us for a free consultation on setting up a land trust the right way.